American Express Business Platinum Card Review (Is It Actually a Good Deal?)

 If you travel regularly, pay a wireless bill, stay at Hilton properties, or book premium hotels even occasionally, this card can be a surprisingly strong value.

-Disclosure: This post may contain referral links.
+This post may contain referral links.
 If you apply through my link, I may earn a referral bonus at no cost to you.

 Welcome Offer: Why Year One Is Almost Always Worth It